Tag Archives: LSU Tigers

 Kansas State vs Arkansas (AT&T COTTON BOWL)

--Razorbacks by 14
+Razorbacks by 14

 Headline: Once again the Big 12 demonstrates its lack of defensive firepower, as another SEC team wins a major bowl game.
 Continue reading